rollerworks/search/doc/searches.rst

     } catch (QueryException $e) {
         // This exception is specific for the FilterQueryInput
         // and is thrown when there is a syntax error in the input.
-        // The message will exactly whats wrong to the user. echo $e->getMessage();
+        // The message will point exactly what is wrong with the user input echo $e->getMessage();
     } catch (InputProcessorException $e) {
         // Generic processing error